-Whether the physical activity is aerobic (with oxygen, Slow Twitch) or anaerobic (without oxygen, Fast Twitch) is determined by the “effort” of the subject.
+Whether physical activity is aerobic (with oxygen, Slow Twitch) or anaerobic (without oxygen, Fast Twitch) is determined by “effort.”
 An all out “effort”, like sprinting, high intensity training (HIT), burst training and high intensity interval training (HIIT) demand a high power output and always go the anaerobic route.
-While activities demanding little or no “effort”, like sleeping, sitting, standing, walking and jogging go in the direction of aerobic activity, with low power requirement and consequently very little wellness value.
+While activities demanding little or no “effort”, like sleeping, sitting, standing, walking and jogging go in the direction of aerobic activity, with low power requirement and consequently little wellness value.

-Although aerobic exercise is beneficial when compared to a serious sedentary lifestyle, it has minimal value when compared to anaerobic training, unless, of course, supplemented by some anaerobic work.
+Although aerobic exercise is beneficial when compared to a serious sedentary lifestyle, it has minimal value on its own when compared to anaerobic training.

 There are two main energy systems for anaerobic work and one energy system for aerobic work that in a continuum produce the required ATP differently, but blend into each other as the activity progresses.
 They are the Maximum Power Level or ATP-PC System, the Moderate Power Level or Glycolytic System and the Low Power Level or Oxidative System.